goblint/gobcron/README.md

 # Gobcron

-a process to regularly run a benchexec-based benchmark on a tool in order to asssess bugs to the efficiency of the tool in question.
+a process to regularly run a [benchexec](https://github.com/sosy-lab/benchexec)-based [SV-COMP-benchmark](https://gitlab.com/sosy-lab/benchmarking/sv-benchmarks) on a tool in order to asssess bugs to the efficiency of the tool in question.

 ## Installation